SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 ### Coordinate Reference Systems

-A key feature of a **geo**spatial data type is its associated CRS, stored as an EPSG ID and an equivalent PROJ.4 string.
+A key feature of a **geo**spatial data type is its associated CRS, stored in Well Known Text (WKT) format.
 We can print the CRS of a spatial object with `st_crs()`.